Custom Add-On Api.

 |-- custom_module_2

-• The minimal required file for custom module is index.js (its TS source is index.ts).
-This file is the main entry point of the module and it's executed by the SFDMU Plugin when the migration job is started.
+- The essential file for a custom module is index.js (and its TypeScript source, index.ts), which serves as the main entry point and is executed by the SFDMU Plugin when a migration job starts.

 {